 2. Put Stars Next to Names

-If your list is getting out of control, grab a gold marker and put a star next to the names that you absolutely wish more than anything will make it to your wedding.
+If your list is getting out of control, grab a gold marker and put a star next to the names that you absolutely want more than anything will make it to your wedding.
 Anyone you feel indifferent about, you can put aside or cross off your list.

 3. Do a Gut Check

 After jotting down your list of names, go through each person and see if there's anyone on your list you are inviting just because you feel like you have to invite.
 If so, give them the boot from your list.

 Make a golden rule that you're having a kid-free wedding.
 If you feel bad doing this, you can have them bring their kids to the rehearsal dinner the night before or even schedule to have a babysitter at the hotel for their kids so they can attend your wedding without having to find a babysitter for the night.

 5. Forget Regret